haowu0802/About/readme.md

 For Ormuco
 -

-Here are some relevant experience that show a high correlation to the job functions described in the Senior Python role with Ormuco
+Here are some of my experience that show a high correlation to the job functions described in the Senior Python role with Ormuco

 ## 0.worked on a cloud based fault injection platform, in a large telecommunication/cloud service company(Huawei) 2017